Tech-at-DU/d3-tutorial/11-Areas/readme.md

   .nice()
 ```

-Rather than trying to get the dates from our data, we can just declare the extent with two date objects.
+Rather than trying to get the dates from your data, you can just declare the extent with two date objects.

 ```JS
 [ new Date('1901-01-01'), new Date('1901-12-01') ]